kuzzleio/documentation-old/src/elasticsearch-cookbook/basic-queries/index.md

 ## The `query_string` query

 The `query_string` query is a way to communicate directly with the Elasticsearch core engine.
-If you are familiar with Solr, then you will recognize this.
+If you are familiar with Solr, then you might recognize this.

 ```bash
 curl -g -X POST "http://localhost:9200/example/blogpost/_search?pretty" -d '{